robsonswiss/OSVR-user-settings/README.md

 <li>re-attach the usb cable to the belt pack</li>
 </ol>

+##To build the projects
+- osvr_config:
+Requires the QT environment.
+Once installed, open the OSVR_config.pro file and the system will build the rest of the application.
+I used the MINGW compiler.
+- com_osvr_user_settings: to build this plugin, follow the same method as building an out of tree osvr plugin as documented on the osvr developer site.
+You must run CMAKE on the CMakeList.Txt file and this should produce a corresponding VS2012 solution file.
+- usersettingsclient.exe: to build this stand alone application, you must first run CMAKE on the CMakeList.Txt file and this should produce a corresponding VS2012 solution file.
+The application is an OSVR client and will monitor the user settings for IPD, standing height, and seated height.
+To extend the parameters being pushed through the system, you will have to modify both the plugin and this client application.

 ##Things on the todo list:
 - remove jsoncpp
 - continuous integration